firatkucuk/sftpgo-webhook-test/README.md

 # Example Test Case App

-This application is basic reproduction of (this issue)[https://github.com/drakkan/sftpgo/issues/1890].
+This application is basic reproduction of [this issue](https://github.com/drakkan/sftpgo/issues/1890).
-A (PR)[https://github.com/drakkan/sftpgo/pull/1891] is created for overcoming this issue
+A [PR](https://github.com/drakkan/sftpgo/pull/1891) is created for overcoming this issue

 This simple javascript application contains 2 servers.
 One of them is for hosting webhook.
 The other one is an http server for http filesystem support.
 Originally the problem is occurred while we are testing